Siba State

-Siba State, was a small independent Indian hill state in the Lower Himalayas.
+Siba State, later known as Dada-Siba jagir, was a small independent Indian hill state in the Lower Himalayas.
 It was centered on the town of Dadasiba, Pragpur tehsil, Kangra district, in modern-day Himachal Pradesh.
-The state was founded in 1450.
+The state was founded in ca.1450.
 In 1849 the territory of Datarpur was added to Siba Jagir (1/3 part of land of Mian Devi Singh) and annexed by the British Raj as 'Dada-Siba'.
+Rest remained in the possession of Raja Ram Singh son of Raja Gobind Singh.